QubitPi/Ostwind/docs/docs/monitoring-and-operations.md

 ### Request Log

-Athena also has a tracing mechanism that records and collects information about each request as it flows through the system.
+Ostwind also has a tracing mechanism that records and collects information about each request as it flows through the system.
 This information is called the **Request Log** and it gets logged at the [INFO](logging-guidelines#Info) level when the response for a request is sent.